do-ald533/do-ald533/README.md

 # Hi there :smiley:, welcome to my github page, i really hope you like my repositories, ENJOY! :grin:
  - I'm currently a junior developer, full stack technologies and languages student.

-- During free time, i always try to learn some new language or technology to help on a project based on that study.
+- During free time, i always try to learn some new language, framework or technology to create a project based on that study.

+- The language i am most comfortable using is *Python* since it is the first language i learned and it's the language i use the most.

 ---